Code-Institute-Submissions/milestone-project-137/README.md

 - <a href="https://codeinstitute.net" rel="noopener" target="_blank">Code Institute</a>
 - <a href="https://stackoverflow.com/" rel="noopener" target="_blank">Stack Overflow</a>
-- Code Institute Slack Comminity.
+- Code Institute Slack Community.
 - My mentor Guido Cecilio for guidance and support.
 - My family and friends for their patience and honest critique throughout.